 status as well as allocation statuses broken down by task group.
 It is similar

-nomad status CLI command.
+nomad job status command.